Town meeting: History

-It is a form of government typical of smaller municipalities in the New England region of the United States.
+Forms

 In Massachusetts, towns with fewer than 6,000 residents must adopt the open town meeting form of government.
 Massachusetts towns with 6,000 or more residents may adopt either open town meeting or the representative town meeting form of government.

-The Board of Selectmen summons the town meeting into existence by issuing the warrant, which is the list of items—known as articles—to be voted on, with descriptions of each article.
+The select board summons the town meeting into existence by issuing the warrant, which is the list of items—known as articles—to be voted on, with descriptions of each article.

 The Moderator presides over the meeting, making sure that the town's chosen rules of parliamentary procedure are followed, judging the results of voice votes or shows of hands and counting votes that are too close to be judged by eye or ear.
 The Finance Committee, often called the Advisory Committee, makes recommendations on articles dealing with money and often drafts the proposed budget.
 The Town Clerk serves as the clerk of the meeting by recording its results.
 Town Counsel may make legal recommendations on any articles of the warrant, to ensure town meeting is acting lawfully.

-Representative town meeting

-Massachusetts towns having at least 6,000 residents may adopt a Representative Town Meeting system through the normal charter change process in the State Legislature.
+Massachusetts towns having at least 6,000 residents may adopt a representative town meeting system through the normal charter change process in the State Legislature.
 Representative Town Meetings function largely the same as an Open Town Meeting except that not all registered voters can vote.
 The townspeople instead elect Town Meeting Members by precinct to represent them and to vote on the issues for them.
 Before it became a city in 2018, Framingham, which at the time was the largest town in the Commonwealth by population, had 216 representatives in Town Meeting, twelve from each precinct.